Optimal Computation in Anonymous Dynamic Networks

 \subsection{Our Contributions}

-\mypar{Summary.} Focusing on anonymous dynamic networks, in this paper we completely elucidate the relationship between leaderless networks and networks with (multiple) leaders, as well as the impact of the dynamic disconnectivity $T$ on the efficiency of distributed algorithms.
-In fact, this is one of the few works that considers networks that are not necessarily connected at all times.
+\mypar{Summary.} Focusing on anonymous dynamic networks, in this paper we completely elucidate the relationship between leaderless networks and networks with one or more leaders, as well as the impact of the dynamic disconnectivity $\tau$ on the efficiency of distributed algorithms.
+In particular, we characterize the solvable problems in each of these settings and we provide optimal linear-time algorithms for all solvable problems.

+\mypar{Technique.} Our approach departs radically from the mass-distribution and averaging techniques traditionally adopted by most previous works on anonymous dynamic networks.
+Instead, all of our results are based on a novel combinatorial structure called \emph{history tree}, which completely represents an anonymous dynamic network and naturally models the idea that agents can be distinguished if and only if they have different ``histories'' (see \cref{s:3}).
+Thanks to the simplicity of our technique, this paper is entirely self-contained, our proofs are transparent and easy to understand, and our algorithms are elegant and straightforward to implement.

+In \cref{s:3.3} we will compare history trees with other structures commonly used in the analysis of static networks.
+A more in-depth comparison is also found in~\cite{VIG24}.
+In particular, it should be noted that from the history tree of a static network it is possible to construct the views of Yamashita--Kameda, and vice versa.
+Hence, a history tree encodes all the information that the agents can extract from the network.

+An implementation of most of the concepts discussed in this paper can be found at \url{https://github.com/viglietta/Dynamic-Networks}.
+The repository includes a dynamic network simulator that can be used to test our algorithms and visualize the history trees of custom networks.
+A browser version of the same program is also available at \url{https://giovanniviglietta.com/projects/anonymity}.

-\mypar{Computability.} We give an exact characterization of which functions can be computed in anonymous dynamic networks with and without leaders, respectively.
+\mypar{Computability.} We give an exact characterization of the set of functions that can be computed deterministically in anonymous dynamic networks with and without leaders, respectively.